wtrhamada/macro_repo/README.md

 ## Change Log

+### 2023/06/11
+in ipynb file, changed the calculation method of Average of TFP Share and Capital Share in the output table.
+The average of Growth Rate, TFP Growth, and Capital Deepening is now used in the calculation.

 ### 2023/06/10
 in ipynb file, column "L" of data frame "data" was calculated by emp * avh, but only the value of emp is used instead.